chensandiego/risk_control_platform/README.md

 ### URL Anti-Fraud

 Use the web dashboard to check URLs, or use `curl` to interact with the API directly.
+The system now checks against the AbuseIPDB database in addition to the local blocklist and heuristics.

 **Check a URL:**